SainingZhang/UC-GS/README.md

 We introduce UC-GS, a novel uncertainty-aware 3D-GS training paradigm to effectively use aerial imagery to enhance the NVS of road views.

+Our method performs superior on details during viewpoint shifting.

 <p align="center">
 <img src="assets/teaser.png" width=100% height=100%